• neurological complications of cardiac surgery are serious, increasing mortality, length of hospital stay, and costs

 • chronic hypertension increases the cerebral autoregulatory threshold

-• some authors have reported a beneficial effect of higher perioperative MAP (> 80 mmHg) in reducing the incidence of neurological complications [Plestis, 2001]
+• some authors have reported a beneficial effect of maintaining a higher perioperative MAP (> 80 mmHg) in reducing the incidence of neurological complications [Plestis, 2001]

-• interaction between hypoperfusion and embolization was discussed above
+• interaction between hypoperfusion and embolization was discussed earlier

 You cannot copy content of this page